undeadgrishnackh/sw_craftsmanship_dojo/README.md

 the [SW Craftsmanship manifesto](https://manifesto.softwarecraftsmanship.org/).
-It equips individuals with the tools to navigate the intricate world of modern software development, leveraging renowned frameworks such as DORA & Accelerate,
-#BVSSH, Team Topologies, The Flow, and LeanUX.
-This initiative starts with the
-recognition that nearly 95% of developers operate within dysfunctional Agile teams (with a capital 'A'), struggling with poor product management and suboptimal SW delivery practices.
+It equips individuals with the tools to navigate the intricate world of modern software development, leveraging renowned frameworks such as DORA & Accelerate, Better Value Sooner Safer Happier (BVSSH), Team Topologies, The Flow, and LeanUX.
+This initiative starts with the recognition that nearly 95% of developers operate within dysfunctional Agile teams (with a capital 'A'), struggling with poor product management and suboptimal SW delivery practices.
 The SW Craftsmanship Dojo 🥋 wants to bring back pride and fun in the SW development landscape.

 ### How Does it Work? 🔧